varnish/Varnish-Book/varnish_book.rst

              unset beresp.http.set-cookie;
      }

-  This will ensure that all cached pages are stripped of set-cookie.
+  This ensures that all cached pages are stripped of set-cookie.

 .. container:: handout